 Breakfast at Shams El Balad or Hashem Restaurant

 Start your day off with breakfast at Shams El Balad or Hashem.
-Both are vegetarian restaurants serving traditional Jordanian fare that are well-loved by locals.
+Both are vegetarian restaurants serving traditional Jordanian fare that is well-loved by locals.

 Shams El Balad feels more modern and upscale with its trendy location, whereas Hashem feels a bit more modest.
-But don’t be fooled – Hashem is the oldest restaurant in Jordan and loved by the Jordanian royalties as well.
+But don’t be fooled – Hashem is the oldest restaurant in Jordan.
+The restaurant is loved by the Jordanian royalties as well.